aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 ]
 ```

-After encoding these sentences, we'll compute the cosine similarity matrix and visualize it using a heatmap:
+After encoding these sentences, we'll compute the cosine similarity matrix and visualize it with a heatmap:

 ```python
 embeddings = model.encode(sentences, normalize_embeddings=True)